Coinbase VS Coinbase Pro: Crypto Exchange Comparison

 GDAX / Coinbase Pro

 GDAX stands for Global Digital Asset Exchange.
 It’s actually a re-branded form of Coinbase, launched in 2016, which means that it’s operated by the same organizational team.
-The platform was born from the idea of catering to the needs of larger institutional traders by creating a more powerful exchange with more cryptocurrencies, worldwide access, and in line with financial regulations at the same time.
+The trading platform was born from the idea of catering to the needs of larger institutional traders by creating a more powerful exchange with more cryptocurrencies, worldwide access, and in line with financial regulations at the same time.

 The initial company Coinbase, however, didn’t rebrand the whole business but divided its focus into two separate businesses: the original Coinbase exchange and GDAX, now under the name of Coinbase Pro.